iobis/obis-website/_posts/2025-07-12-consultant-feasibility-study.md

 Applicants should have a scientific background (MSc or PhD) in marine biology or a related field and at least four years of relevant experience in biodiversity observations and data management.
 The ideal candidate will have interdisciplinary knowledge spanning marine science, observation technologies, molecular techniques, and data systems, as well as demonstrated experience in capacity development and international collaboration.

-Contract: Full-time, remote, 5-month consultancy (15 August 2025 – 15 January 2026\)
+Contract: Full-time, remote, 5-month consultancy (15 September 2025 – 15 February 2026\)
-Application deadline: 23 July 2025, 17:00 CEST
+Application deadline: 15 August 2025, 17:00 CEST

-Read more about the scope of the consultancy and how to apply [here](https://drive.google.com/file/d/1dGSARFLEs8-VkY2uMejbfntqJUPa8Pub/view).
+Read more about the scope of the consultancy and how to apply [here]([https://drive.google.com/file/d/1dGSARFLEs8-VkY2uMejbfntqJUPa8Pub/view](https://drive.google.com/file/d/1dGSARFLEs8-VkY2uMejbfntqJUPa8Pub/view?usp=sharing).
 We look forward to your proposal\!